ShazidMashrafi/LightOJ-Solutions/Readme.md

 </div>

 This repository contains my source codes of LightOJ problems.
 They are in C language.
-Feel free to chek these codes out.
+Feel free to check these codes out.

 <div align="center">